Frequently Asked Questions

 Will our vehicles have seat belts?

-Seat belts are available for all street-legal vehicles.
-Vehicles without rollover protection will not have available seat belts.
+Seat belts are standard for all street-legal vehicles.
+Vehicles without rollover protection can have seatbelts installed for an additional cost.

 How can I really make my battery power last?